Caroline Ellis

 Ellis was best known to American audiences for her role as the character Joy in The Bugaloos (1970).

 Ellis is divorced and the mother of one daughter, Sasha, born in 1985.
 As of 2006, Ellis was no longer acting but was working in real estate in Spain, where she lived with her daughter.

+A sampled excerpt of Ellis singing a line from the Bugaloos appears on "The Darkness That You Fear", a 2021 single from The Chemical Brothers.